qureshimahrukh309-oss/StudyBridge-AI/README.md

 ## Project Overview

-StudyBridge-AI is an AI-powered study assistant that helps students manage notes, create personalized study plans, and ask AI questions from uploaded notes.
+StudyBridge-AI is an AI-powered study assistant that helps students organize notes, create personalized study plans, and ask AI questions from uploaded notes.
 It improves learning efficiency through intelligent assistance.

+---

 ## Problem Solved

 Many students struggle to organize their study schedule, manage notes, and prepare effectively for exams.
-StudyBridge-AI solves this problem by providing AI-powered study planning and intelligent note assistance for students.
+StudyBridge-AI solves this problem by providing AI-powered study planning and intelligent note assistance.

+---

 ## Features